-- Activate the instrument display then push the CTRL key to select the instrument display with the yellow cursor. - 2.
-Push the RotoKey to show the soft controls that select an instrument display. - 3.
-Rotate the RotoKey to select a display then push the key to validate your selection.
+- 1. Activate the instrument display then push the CTRL key to select the instrument display with the yellow cursor. - 2.
+Push the RotoKey to show the soft controls for selection of an instrument display. - 3.
+Rotate the RotoKey to choose desired display then push the key to validate your selection.